‘Fearless Girl’ creator sued, accused of not making a statue

 - Forget the reams of paperwork — digital mortgages are here

-The lawsuit seeks that refund and other fees.
+The suit seeks that refund and other fees.

 Visbal didn’t immediately respond to the newspaper’s request for comment.

-Note: This story has been corrected to show location of “Fearless Girl” statue is a few blocks from the New York Stock Exchange.